 So here is my gift for you today:

 The goal today is to start simple and small.
 No massive actions lists or overhauls.
-Big changes comes from small changes.
+Big changes come from small changes.

 Here is a sample list of life areas which need review on a regular basis: health, friends, work, social, hobbies, family.
 Look at these and pick out an activity in each of these areas to find one or two things that fill you with joy.
 On the flipside you can also analyze these areas and pick out the three things that bring you the most pain, frustration, envy, hate, anger, or depression.
 Be honest with yourself.